 Manage And Monitor Your Employees

 The workload will be reasonably evenly divvied if you have three full-time and three part-time employees.
-One full-time employee will have to be the main barista/trainer, and you will have to do the back office/management yourself.
-If you can’t handle it yourself, you could hire a seventh employee to do it.
-As your coffee shop evolves, it would be best to hire one or two people to work perhaps 12 hours a week so that they can be used for flex shifts or to help cover a team in case an employee is not available to work one day.
+One full-time employee must be the main barista/trainer, and you must do the back office/management yourself.
+You could hire a seventh employee if you can’t handle it yourself.
+As your coffee shop evolves, it would be best to hire one or two people to work perhaps 12 hours a week to be used for flex shifts or to help cover a team in case an employee is not available to work one day.

 Have a good point of sale software

 The point of sale system will allow you to find your peak hours and monitor employee performance metrics.
-For example, it can tell you the time of day when customers most frequently visit and the days of the week when you have the most transactions and sales.
+For example, it can tell you when customers most frequently visit and the days of the week when you have the most transactions and sales.
 Such data allows you to staff your store accordingly.

 Plus, you can conduct payroll and scheduling from your POS with a well-integrated system.
 Allow team members to clock in and out at any workstation and managers to correct any mistakes or discrepancies in the backend.
 Staff reports give you the chance to more accurately measure employee performance so that you can offer data-driven feedback.
 Our retail POS system, KORONA POS, can help manage all of these tasks.